- BMusEd, Music Education, Temple University, 1981

 - PhD, Musicology, University of Chicago, 1993

-In addition to teaching and research in music history, Dr. Steele plays early wind and string instruments and has directed the Calvin College Collegium Musicum.
+In addition to teaching and research in music history, Dr. Steele plays early wind and string instruments and has directed the Calvin University Collegium Musicum.
 He has performed with and directed early music ensembles at Temple University, the University of Chicago, and Covenant College.
 He studied historical performance with Howard Mayer Brown (University of Chicago), Mary Springfels (The Newberry Consort), Mary Anne Ballard (The Baltimore Consort), Ben Harms (Calliope), and Lucy Bardo (The New York Consort of Viols).
 He is co-director of the Early Music Ensemble of Grand Rapids and contributed performances and arrangements to the CD Hildegard of Bingen (1098-1179): Songs from the Abbey (Alto Productions, 2011), for which he also provided the liner notes, and the DVD Hildegard of Bingen and the Living Light (Linn Maxwell, 2012).

 Selected Publications & Scholarly Presentations